mholmboe/minff/x2top_hack/README.md

 ## Installing the patched x2top tool in GROMACS

 1. **Download and Copy/Overwrite**
-   - Download Gromacs as you are use to..
+   - Download Gromacs as you normally would do..
    - Copy the modified version of x2top.cpp to gromacs-2025.3/src/gromacs/gmxpreprocess/x2top.cpp, ie overwrite the original version of x2top.cpp.
 Note that it likely works on other versions as well
    - Copy the entire min.ff directory from this repo with all its forcefield files to gromacs-2025.3/share/top/.
 Can also be done after installation.
 Note that the diorectory comes with a generic example of a atomname2type.n2t file.